 Literally meaning “abnormal movement,” dyskinesia is an uncontrolled, involuntary muscle movement that is irregular in motion.
-Although it can be a stand-alone condition, in people with Parkinson’s, it is most often associated with long-term use of levodopa or other Parkinson’s medications that increases levels of dopamine in the brain.
+Although it can be a stand-alone condition, in people with Parkinson’s, it is most often associated with long-term use of levodopa or other Parkinson’s medications that increase levels of dopamine in the brain.
 This type of levodopa-induced dyskinesia involves symptoms ranging from writhing or wriggling to dramatic rocking and head bobbing.
-Severe dyskinesia, also referred to as troublesome dyskinesia, can significantly interfere with daily life and compromise gait and balance, limiting the person’s engagement in activities such as running errands, participating in hobbies, meeting with family and friends and eating in public.
+Severe dyskinesia, also referred to as troublesome dyskinesia, can significantly interfere with daily life and compromise gait and balance, limiting the person’s engagement in activities such as running errands, participating in hobbies, meeting with family and friends, and eating in public.

 How is dyskinesia diagnosed?

 Parkinson’s dyskinesia is most often diagnosed via a physical examination and clinical history review.
 Movement disorder specialists and neurologists are best equipped to make this diagnosis.
 To help confirm the diagnosis more objectively, your doctor may also suggest that you video yourself when you’re at home or use a wearable device that can detect movements over time.

 What is parkinsonian tremor?

 Like dyskinesia, a parkinsonian tremor involves involuntary muscle movements.
 Unlike dyskinesia, however, a tremor is characterized by regular, rhythmic movements.

 A tremor can affect one or more parts of the body, with the most common being a person’s hands.
 In the early stages of Parkinson’s, tremor is typically seen on one side of the body often starting in a hand; however, as Parkinson’s progresses, tremor may impact both sides and affect more body regions.